During the Summer Game Fest Play Days, we had the chance to chat with the head of Infelxion Games, Aaryn Flynn, about his name game: Nightingale!

 Aaryn Flynn: A little of column A. You can set your estate in any realm you want, so you can just keep adventuring and hopping through realms.
 We call it Realm Diving.
 Then you decide where you’re gonna stay and then keep going further and further.
 But you will have a but of a story leading you through, trying to take you to find NPCs, take you on certain adventures until you eventually reach the ultimate conclusion of that adventure and achieve some cool stuff.

-Q: So what was the inspiration for Nightingale?
+Q: What was the inspiration for Nightingale?

 Aaryn Flynn: A lot of coming from BioWare, myself included, we’ve made high fantasy games, we’ve made sci-fi games, so we really liked he idea of making a contemporary fantasy game.
 Something that is more grounded in the real world and that’s more relatable with outfits you may recognize and stuff like that.
 We loved that idea and thought the survival crafting genre was a great match for that.